mikel-k-khui/Stacks-and-Call-Stack/README.md

 -	“stack-based memory”[<sup>5</sup>][5] is about method to add or remove data in computing architectures; and
 -	“call stack”[<sup>6</sup>][6] is the management of sub-routines in (computer) programming languages.

-While the other examples are interesting, only the last two are directly relevant applications of the common computational concept – “stack”.
+It will take several hours to discuss all the examples listed.
+This article will fous on the two examples most directly relevant on applying “stack” to computation and software.
 For scope of this article, I will focus on exploring the call stack in programming language (I will briefly touch on hardware memory but not directly speaking to stack-based memory).

-Stack is one of abstract data type – it is essentially a linear method to manage collections of elements.
+Stack is one of the abstract data types: it is essentially a linear method to manage collections of elements.
 Stack’s behaviour is best described as

 >“last-in, first-out” (LIFO)

 based on the combination of its two principle operations: **Push** and **Pop**.
 You can read more on the academic explanation on both abstract data types and their axioms and theorems [here][b].
-The two most important take away from the academic discussion surrounding stacks are:
+The two most important take aways from the various academic discussion are:

 > a stack is **empty** when created.

 > a push followed by a pop to the stack means the stack **remains the same**.

-A visual example of stack from Wikipedia:
+The axioms sounds rudimentary but they are needed to define stack's critical behaviours before it became common practice.
+With theses axioms in mind, below is a visual stack from Wikipedia:
 ![Stack operation](https://upload.wikimedia.org/wikipedia/commons/b/b4/Lifo_stack.png)

-You can find the concept of stack in every day life with the classic example of trays in cafeteria.
-[Stacked parking][c] is a more modern example.
+You can find the concept of stack in every day life with the classic example being trays in cafeteria.
+Alternatively, [Stacked parking][c] is a more obvious and contemporary example.

 The credit for earliest formative application of stack in computation belongs to Alan M. Turing[<sup>7</sup>][7].
 Many of today’s common computational concepts (e.g. using call stack to track sub-routines) were discussed in his 1945 paper.
 Other common computational applications of the stack include:
 -	backtracking (in gaming, web browsers, word processors, **spoilers**: hooks and class in Javascript's ```React``` library);
 -	hardware memory allocations;
--	prefix and postfix calculations;
+-	prefix and postfix calculators;
 -	check for matching tags in markup languages (e.g. HTML and XML); and
 -	control stack in compiler to translate high-level languages[<sup>8</sup>][8].